-Business Objective Milestones Estimated Cost Time Period through the expansion of the cultivation facilities in Santa Marta, Colombia.
-Completion of laboratory building construction. \$1,716,000 April 2019 Completion of general infrastructure construction. \$836,000 April 2019 Completion of construction on the agricultural building and infrastructure. \$495,000 April 2019 Continue to develop the Corporation's portfolio of products and intellectual property including Execution and funding of partnership with the University of Toronto - Christine Allen Research Group. \$106,000 January 2019 the development of new CBD-based products and formulations, commencement of Phase I and Phase II clinical trials for select products and the establishment of partnerships with key research partners.
-Commencement of SickKids Clinical trials and studies. \$50,000 February 2019 Execution and funding of partnership with the University of West Indies. \$110,000 February 2019 Execution and funding of partnership with CAIMED. \$130,000 February 2019 Market the launch of the Corporation's cosmetic products in Colombia.
-Launch of marketing initiatives in Colombia. \$275,000 May 2019 Continue to build the Corporation's working capital through the addition of employees.
-Hiring of 5-7 new employees. \$315,000 January 2019 Costs associated with transferring the Corporation's technical know-how and formulations for production runs Technical transfers to Altea. \$130,000 February 2019
+Business Objectives Possible Milestones Min Estimated Cost Max Estimated Costs Construction of expanded greenhouses \$- \$555,000 Continue to build out our Colombian operations through the expansion of the cultivation facilities in Santa New laboratory building construction \$- \$1,584,000 Marta, Colombia.
+Additional construction on the agricultural building and infrastructure. \$- \$413,600 Continue to develop our portfolio of products and intellectual property Execution and funding of partnership with the University of Toronto - Christine Allen Research Group. \$133,414 \$133,414 including the development of new CBD-based products and formulations, commencement of Commencement of SickKids Clinical trials and studies. \$150,000 \$150,000 Phase I and Phase II clinical trials for select products and the establishment of partnerships with Execution and funding of partnership with the University of West Indies. \$110,000 \$110,000 key research partners.
+Execution and funding of partnership with CAIMED. \$130,000 \$130,000 Market the launch of our cosmetic products in Colombia.
+Launch of marketing initiatives in Colombia. \$100,000 \$250,000 Continue to build our working capital through the addition of employees.
+Hiring of 5-7 new employees - \$315,000 Costs associated with transferring our technical know-how and formulations for production runs Technical transfers to Altea. \$130,000 \$130,000 TOTAL \$753,414 \$3,771,014